-After his initial stroke he recovered and I believed that he went into a depression for he rarely smiled.
+After his initial stroke, he recovered and I believed that he went into a depression because he rarely smiled.
 But he never complained and continued to immerse himself in books.
 Whenever a new book came out that he found interesting he would ask me to bring it for him.
 Thus he even asked me to bring him ‘Fifty Shades of Grey’ (which I did).

 My father liked an occasional drink.
 I wish I was having a beer with him today.